Nebraska National Forest: Bessey Ranger District

 The 90000 acre Bessey Ranger District is in the Sandhills of central Nebraska.
 Encompassing about 63.9% of the forest's total area, it lies in parts of Thomas and Blaine counties.
 It was established in 1902 by Charles E. Bessey because he believed the area to have once had a natural forest and as an experiment to see if forests could be recreated in treeless areas of the Great Plains for use as a national timber reserve.
 This effort resulted in a 20000 acre forest, the largest human-planted forest in the United States.
 Today the forest's nursery supplies 2.5 to 3 million seedlings per year.
 The Bessey Tree Nursery is listed on the National Register of Historic Places.
 There is a local ranger district office in Halsey.

+Biodiversity of the Bessey District

+The presence of the artificial forest in the Great Plains has allowed multiple species to colonize the area, including birds such as red-breasted nuthatch Sitta canadensis and the pine siskin Spinus pinus.

 Pine Ridge Ranger District

 The 52000 acre Pine Ridge Ranger District is in the Pine Ridge region of northwest Nebraska.
 It contains about 36.1% of the forest's total area, and it lies in part of Dawes and Sioux counties.
 The native ponderosa forests were added to the National Forest system in the 1950s.
 The Soldier Creek Wilderness, a federally designated wilderness area, is in the forest.